CLAYTON in WEST SUSSEX ENGLAND BN6 9PH

 Hellebore flowers floating in bird-bath

-We moved to Clayton 30 years ago and have steadily developed the garden ourselves.
+We moved to Clayton over 40 years ago and have steadily developed the garden ourselves.
 Our garden is three acres in size, planted informally on clay at the foot of the South Downs.
 There are young and mature trees, shrubberies, roses and herbaceous plantings and of course, the snowdrops and the hellebores.
-The garden is owner maintained and is designed for year round interest.
+The garden is owner maintained with some help and is designed for year round interest.
 There are plenty of seats so the views can be enjoyed at leisure.

-NICK & JANE BAKER, PEMBURY, DITCHLING ROAD aka NEW ROAD, CLAYTON, HASSOCKS, BN6 9PH, UK
+NICK & JANE BAKER, PEMBURY HOUSE, DITCHLING ROAD (NEW ROAD), CLAYTON, HASSOCKS, BN6 9PH, UK

 Email: pemburyhouse@googlemail.com